Catalina 30 TRBS #2889 "Northern Light"

 The Vetus mounts make a huge difference in engine noise transmitted to the hull.

-Being much more mechanically compliant than the stock mounts, they do bring
+Being much more mechanically compliant than the stock mounts, they do raise

 two issues that have already been documented on the list over the years: